vizz1234/Llama/README.md

 ```
 3. Load Documents into LlamaCloud

-Download the following Wikipedia pages into PDFs by either pressing Ctrl-P/Cmd-P or right-clicking and selecting "Print" and then "Save as PDF" as the destination.
+Download the following Wikipedia pages into PDFs by either pressing Ctrl-P/Cmd-P or right-clicking and selecting "Print" and then "Save as PDF" as the destination (These are available in the data folder).
 - [New York City](https://en.wikipedia.org/wiki/New_York_City)
 - [Los Angeles](https://en.wikipedia.org/wiki/Los_Angeles)
 - [Chicago](https://en.wikipedia.org/wiki/Chicago)